Cancer Care Expenses in Canada, eh? Spill the Beans, Pal!

 Eh, aside from treatment costs, cancer patients up here in the Great White North might have to face a few other financial hurdles, like:

-Travel costs, eh?
-For folks in the boonies, getting to treatment can mean a heck of a journey.
-And let’s face it, the price tag on travel and digs can be a real wallet-walloper for patients and their families, eh?
+Travel expenses, eh?
+For folks out in the boonies, getting to appointments can mean a heck of a journey.
+And let’s face it, the price tag on travel and lodging can be a real wallet-walloper for patients and their families, eh?

 Parking fees, eh?
 They can really add up, especially for folks who have to trek long distances for hospital or cancer treatments, eh?